SivadineshPonrajan/IMU-Visualization/README.md

 <br />

-> The [powerpoint presentation](https://github.com/SivadineshPonrajan/IMU-Visualization/blob/main/Presentation.pptx) is there as well.
+> The [powerpoint presentation](https://github.com/SivadineshPonrajan/IMU-Visualization/blob/main/Presentation.pptx) can be found in this repository as well.
 "Gesture controlled Quadcopter" part of the project is uploadded in different repository and you can find it [here](https://github.com/SivadineshPonrajan/Tello-Gyro).